Close Menu

 Are you suffering from protagonist syndrome?
 Do you visualize yourself as the central role in every fictional story?
 Yes!
 First of all, it is imperative to understand certain facts.
 Firstly, you are not dying.
 Secondly, the protagonist’s disease isn’t a disease in a literal sense.
 Main character syndrome or protagonist syndrome is when someone visualizes himself as the central role in any work of fiction.

 There are several daily life instances.
-In which the individual feels as if all his actions lead towards the goal.
+This is when the individual feels as if all his actions lead towards the goal.
 He questions every little thing that comes his way.

 There are numerous interesting facts to know about these individuals.
 Therefore, this article curates every minute detail that you need to know about the main character syndrome.